Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces: Ab initio computations of

-Finally, having built confidence in our \emph{ab initio} model and underlying assumptions, we predict \rskinPb{}, $E/A$ and $R_\mathrm{p}$ for \Pb{}, as well as $\alpha_D$ for \Ca{} and \Pb{}, by employing importance resampling\cite{Smith:1992aa}.
+Finally, having built confidence in our \emph{ab initio} model and underlying assumptions, we predict \rskinPb{}, $E/A$ and $R_\mathrm{p}$ for \Pb{}, $\alpha_D$ for \Ca{} and \Pb{} as well as nuclear matter properties, by employing importance resampling~\cite{Smith:1992aa}.
 The corresponding posterior predictive distributions are shown in the lower panels of Figure~\ref{fig:blobbogram} (pink colour).
 Our prediction $\rskinPb{} = 0.14 - 0.20$~fm exhibits a mild tension with the value extracted from the recent parity-violating electron scattering experiment PREX~\cite{adhikari2021} but is consistent with the skin thickness extracted from elastic proton scattering~\cite{zenihiro2010}, antiprotonic atoms~\cite{Trzcinska:2001sy} and coherent pion photoproduction~\cite{tarbert2013} as well as constraints from gravitational waves from merging neutron stars~\cite{Fattoyev:2017jql}.

 We also compute the weak form factor $F_\mathrm{w}(Q^2)$ at momentum transfer $Q_\mathrm{PREX}=0.3978(16)$~fm$^{-1}$, which is more directly related to the parity-violating asymmetry measured in the PREX experiment.
 We observe a strong correlation with the more precisely measured electric charge form factor $F_\mathrm{ch}(Q^2)$, as shown in Figure~\ref{fig:ppd_FW}b.
 While we have not quantified the EFT and method errors for these observables, we find a small variance among the 34 non-implausible predictions for the difference $F_\mathrm{w}(Q^2) - F_\mathrm{ch}(Q^2)$ for both \Ca{} and \Pb{} as shown in Figure~\ref{fig:ppd_FW}c.